25 Sneaky Reasons You're Gaining Weight When You're Doing Everything Right

 You're stressed out.

-Learning to chill out can actually aid in weight loss, says one study.
+One study reveals that learning to chill out can actually aid in weight loss.

 "High stress levels can trigger the release of cortisol (the stress hormone), which can increase appetite and lead to overeating," Best explains.
 "Find a stress reduction method that works for you, or evaluate areas of stress that can be removed or reduced."